kuzzleio/documentation-old/src/sdk-reference/profile/delete.md

 }
 ```

-Deletes this profile from Kuzzle.
+Deletes this security profile from Kuzzle Backend.

 ---